MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/pricing-models.md

 **Complexity and operational cost:** Per-active user models requires you to record actual user usage, and to make it available to a customer as part of their bill.
 Measuring per-user consumption helps to ensure profitability is maintained with the COGS for a single user, but again requires additional work to measure the consumption for each user.

 **Risks:** Like per-user pricing, there is a risk that the different consumption patterns of individual users may affect your profitability.
 Compared to per-user pricing, per-active user models have a less predictable revenue stream.
-Additionally, [price tiers](#price-tiers) don't provide a useful way of stimulating growth.
+Additionally, [discount pricing](#discount-pricing) don't provide a useful way of stimulating growth.

 ### Per-unit pricing